In this topic:

 As an alternative to a wind screen, you may want to wrap insulation around the cooker.

-Photo 11 shows the Silver Bullet Smoker Jacket sold by The BBQ Guru.
-It is made of 1000°F aluminized Fiberglas, is designed specifically to fit the WSM, and costs about $99.
+Photo 11 shows the 18.5" WSM Smoker Jacket sold by The BBQ Guru.
+It is made of 1000°F aluminized fiberglass, is designed specifically to fit the WSM, and costs about $99.
 Thanks to Bill Hays for the photo.

 You can make your own insulated jacket for the WSM.
 A popular material to use is 3/8" fiber tech insulation with a reflective aluminum face.
 Some home improvement stores sell hot water heater jackets made of this material, or it can be ordered by the roll as "heat shield insulation" or "fiber tech padding" from automotive suppliers like J.C.
 Whitney.
 Some folks use a single layer of material wrapped around the cooker, while others put two pieces of insulation together with the aluminum sides facing out, sealing the edges with aluminum foil tape.